 to the rookies.

 that'll last all year?
 Have ideas and resources home-delivered to

 each volunteer with a Children's Ministry Magazine subscription!

 You can get discounts for multiple subscriptions.
-Check it out at
+Subscribe now.

 Helping volunteers succeed in ministry demonstrates caring

 leadership.
 Equipping volunteers doesn't have to drain your time

 and energy.
 Sometimes the quick and simple ideas are the ones that